nathanenglert/no-privacy/README.md

 # No Privacy

-- A fictional social network that takes your privacy concerns and conveniently places them on the backburner.
+(👉ﾟヮﾟ)👉 A fictional social network that takes your privacy concerns and conveniently places them on the backburner.
 This author is using this repository to refresh his Next.js skillset.

 <br>